danielharrell/LectFall2015/Question.md

 The questions I just asked show that they are easy enough to form.
 And form them we do, in ways that range from the clearly prosaic to the seemingly profound.
 What did you have for lunch today?
-Why is there something rather nothing?
+Why is there something rather than nothing?

 Questions also have a central place at this college, in their own way as important as the books we read and the